illusori/space-engineers-zi-pubsub/README.md

 Life has never been so good, that's what Living in the Future(tm) means!

 Small print: Zephyr Industries PubSub isn't aimed to directly provide any player-visible behaviour itself.
-If you install it on a block somewhere, any compatible scrips will be able to use it to enhance their functionality however.
+If you install it on a block somewhere, any compatible scripts will be able to use it to enhance their functionality however.

 ## Instructions:
 * Place on a Programmable Block.